tobiasahlin/infinite-jekyll/README.md

 	{% for post in site.posts limit: 10 %}

-How fun is it to only see links on the front page?
+And how fun is it to only see links on the front page?
 Time to render those posts.
 Open up `index.html`.
 Find this line:

 	<li><span>{{ post.date | date_to_string }}</span> &raquo; <a href="{{ post.url }}">{{ post.title }}</a></li>